elishadammie/sherlock-ai/README.md

 ## 🚀 Project Overview

-Sherlock AI is an agent-powered analytics assistant that lets users query structured business data using natural language.
-It automatically:

-- Generates SQL queries
-- Executes them on a demo PostgreSQL/SQLite database
-- Visualizes results
-- Explains insights in plain English
+An Agent-Powered Conversational BI Assistant

+Sherlock AI is an advanced, conversational business intelligence (BI) assistant designed to bridge the gap between complex business data and natural language questions.
+It leverages a multi-agent system, orchestrated by LangGraph, to understand user queries, generate and execute SQL, synthesize insights, and create data visualizations on the fly.

+✨ Core Features
+- Natural Language to SQL: Ask complex questions like "What were the total sales for the top 5 countries?" and get immediate results.

+- Agentic Reasoning: Utilizes a graph-based agent system that can reason about the steps needed to answer a question.

+- Self-Correction: The agent can debug its own SQL queries.
+If a query fails, it analyzes the error and attempts to rewrite it correctly.

+- Insight Synthesis: Goes beyond raw data by using an LLM to generate a clear, human-readable summary of the findings.

+- Automatic Visualization: Intelligently chooses the best chart type (bar, pie, etc.) to visualize the data and generates a plot using Plotly.

+- Interactive UI: A clean, modern, and user-friendly interface built with Streamlit that showcases the agent's full "thought process."

-Built with LangChain, LangGraph, OpenAI's GPT models, and a lightweight UI using Streamlit or FastAPI.
+Built with LangChain, LangGraph, Plotly, SQLite, SQLAlchemy, OpenAI's GPT models, and a lightweight UI using Streamlit .

 ---